Academic Regulations: College of Education

 - credits so earned are applicable to the student's curriculum.

-Students should contact an advisor to discuss transfer of credit.
+Students should contact their assigned advisor to discuss transfer of credit.

 Students currently enrolled or returning students who have taken courses at another institution, should forward official transcripts to the address below or submitted electronically to firstname.lastname@example.org.